Baylor Scott & White Medical Center – Temple offers robot-assisted surgery to bring patients the latest in minimally invasive surgery techniques.

 Baylor Scott & White Health was the first healthcare system in Texas to use some robotic-arm assisted technology for total knee replacement, performed right here in Temple.
 We were also one of only eight sites in the U.S. to participate in the initial study.

 If you have a condition that hasn’t improved with medicine or lifestyle changes, your doctor may suggest surgery.
-At Scott & White Medical Center – Temple, minimally invasive surgeries using a surgical system is available to treat conditions.
+At Baylor Scott & White Medical Center – Temple, minimally invasive surgeries using a surgical system is available to treat conditions.
 With the surgical system, surgeons can operate using only 1-2 cm incisions and with greater precision and control than ever before.
 The safe alternative to traditional open and laparoscopic surgeries can be used for many problems, including:

 - Colon Cancer